gbs0/open-core-hackintosh/specs/hackintosh-spec.md

 #### Kext Files (Kernel Extensions)

 For this Intel build, I`m using the desktop version **chipset.**
-So, some kext files I just ignored, since them are usable only in **non-desktop** versions.
+So, some kext files I just ignored, since them are used only in **non-desktop** versions.

+> To see the complete kext files provided by Open-Core guide: https://onedrive.live.com/?authkey=%21APjCyRpzoAKp4xs&id=FE4038DA929BFB23%21455036&cid=FE4038DA929BFB23

+The first Kext plugins for SMC control and macOS Boot:

+• [X] - VirtualSMC.kext
+> Applied for initialize a Virtual System Management Control for macOS boot.

+• [X] - SMCProcessor.kext
+> Applied for monitoring CPU temperature and functionalities.
+Doesn't work on AMD CPU based systems

+• [X] - SMCSuperIO.kext
+> Used for monitoring fan speed.
+Doesn't work on AMD CPU based systems

+Other Kernel Extensions:

+• [X] - Lilu.kext
+> Applied for initialize a Virtual System Management Control for macOS boot.